Infineon/raspberrypi-pas-co2-sensor/docs/getting-started.rst

 ------------

 This is just the start |:rocket:| !

+Changes required for switching the communication interface from I2C to UART ret = begin(true,false);    //First argument enables I2C and the second argument enables UART

 Check out the rest of the available :ref:`library examples <lexamples>` and find out more about the library functions in the :ref:`API reference <api-ref>` section.